a-b-street/abstreet/docs/design/sim.md

 show the divergence.
 The point in the route where one version goes one way, and the second goes another.
 Two routes shown, symmetric.

+Alright, let's see how performant it is to compare all agents!

 ## Interactive spawning commands

 I no longer imagine a use case for these controls other than debugging /